ergochat/ergo/docs/MANUAL.md

 - Integrated user account and channel registration system (no services required!).
 - Native Unicode support (including appropriate casemapping).
 - Support for [multiple languages](https://crowdin.com/project/oragono).
+- Bouncer-like features, including allowing multiple clients to use the same nickname

+Oragono has multiple "production" deployments (that is to say, communities using it as a day-to-day chat server) and is fairly mature --- we encourage you to consider it for your community!

+## Scalability

+We believe Oragono should scale comfortably to 10,000 clients and 2,000 clients per channel, making it suitable for small to medium-sized teams and communities.
+Oragono does not currently support server-to-server linking (federation), meaning that all clients must connect to the same instance.
+However, since Oragono is implemented in Go, it is reasonably effective at distributing work across multiple cores on a single server; in other words, it should "scale up" rather than "scaling out".

+In the relatively near term, work is planned to make Oragono [highly available](https://github.com/oragono/oragono/issues/343), and in the long term, we hope to support [federation](https://github.com/oragono/oragono/issues/26) as well.

+If you're interested in deploying Oragono at scale, or want performance tuning advice, come find us via the abovementioned support channels: we're very interested in what our software can do!

 --------------------------------------------------------------------------------------------